Thank you, Betabrand, for sponsoring this post! Learn more about Betabrand and their super comfy Dress Pant Yoga Pants 😍

-As more people are working from home these days – to prevent the spread of COVID-19, I want to share my secret to staying productive when working from home.
+As more people are working from home these days to prevent the spread of COVID-19, I want to share my secret to productivity when you have to work from home.
 I’ve worked from home for years now and guess what is the biggest secret to productivity when doing that?
 Getting dressed!

 I know it’s so tempting to work from your pyjamas but trust me, this makes a huge difference – hear me out.
 Here are some of the benefits of getting dressed in the morning when working from home: